seeplayerone/dapp-bin/testnet-tutorial/asilink.md

 ![](./img/asilink-verify.png)

-You can also open the AScan page and search for wallet address to confirm the transfer action.
+You can also open the Ascan page and search for wallet address to confirm the transfer action.

 ![](./img/asilink-confirm.png)